florian-rieder/Movie-Scripts/README.md

 A specifically modified text is returned and sent to the `_get_characters()` method to be parsed a second time.

 ## Error
-If the script does not fit any of these cases or still has less than `Variable` characters after being parsed a second time, you will get the following error message: "The script was not parsed, because...".
+If the script does not fit any of these cases or still has less than `minimum_characters` characters after being parsed a second time, you will get the following error message: "The script was not parsed, because...".
 There are a couple things you can do to fix it.

 1. Reformat the script so that the `ScriptParser` can parse it correctly.